norwegian-geotechnical-institute/slope_rockbolt_optimisation/README.md

 Integration of Rhino/Grasshopper and Rocscience RocSlope for evaluation of rock block stabilities and bolting optimisation

 ## Publication
-This repository is associated to a manuscript of a journal article (to be submitted to Journal of Rock Mechanics and Geotechnical Engineering)
+This repository is associated to a manuscript of a journal article (to be submitted to the Journal of Rock Mechanics and Geotechnical Engineering)
 - **Title:** Two-stage optimisation of slope rock bolting using key block theory with force transfer and multi-objective optimisation
 - **Authors:** Jessica Ka Yi Chiu, Charlie Chunlin Li, Ole Jakob Mengshoel, Vidar Kveldsvik